Law 23 (Dead ball)

 (iii) he leaves his normal position for consultation.

-(iv) one or both bails fall from the striker's wicket before he has the opportunity of playing the ball.
+(iv) one or both bails fall from the striker's wicket before he has the opportunity

-(v) he is satisfied that for an adequate reason the striker is not ready for the delivery of the ball and, if the ball is delivered, makes no attempt to play it.
+(v) he is satisfied that for an adequate reason the striker is not ready for

 The ball shall not count as one of the over.